MostlyHarmlessCafe/Mostly-Harmless-Cafe/content/posts/lentil-soup.md

 date: 2026-07-04T17:31:10-04:00
 draft: false

-image: /Mostly-Harmless-Cafe/images/food-images/lentil-soup.webp
+image: /Mostly-Harmless-Cafe/images/food-images/lentil-soup_deadbody13.webp
-caption: Lentil soup served with rice.
+caption: Lentil soup served with toasted sourdough.
-alt: Lentil soup served with rice.
+alt: Lentil soup served with toasted sourdough.

 description: Simple, healthy, and hearty lentil dish that can be served on its own, with bread, or on rice.